haxtheweb/edtechjoker/draft-outline.md

 You can see what the tooling should look like by going to this site: https://playground.hax.cloud/ This is running a copy of the `hax` program in the browser so you can see what the output should look like and how it should work. **YOU MUST INSTALL THIS ON YOUR COMPUTER SO YOU CAN WORK ON CODE THAT IS DEPLOYED TO GITHUB VIA VERCEL.
 THIS IS PURELY FOR DEMO PURPOSES TO UNDERSTAND WHAT IT LOOKS LIKE**

+**If you don't have a vercel.com account that is hooked up to github, please do this now.
+You should be able to deploy your current project to vercel to see what it does by selecting it as a project.**

 #### Instructor note

 While DDD is not some widely recognized standard, Bootstrap, Tailwind and Material (Google) are common in industry, as is the concept of design systems generally speaking.
 EA Games will have their own design system vs Adobe vs Red hat.
 We are leveraging DDD: